 Where did the idea come from?

-I was immediately fascinated when a friend told me how Heath Ledger had prepared to play the Joker in The Dark Knight™.
+I was hooked when a friend told me how Heath Ledger had prepared to play the Joker in The Dark Knight™.

 He had locked himself away in a hotel room for six weeks to work on the voice and mannerisms of the Joker, and to develop a deep sense of isolation and manic paranoia.